 Rick is a two-time software entrepreneur with a deep technical background.
 “While in my twenties, I was co-founder of two software companies; one failed, and one went on to be successful.
 Via those experiences I developed an abiding respect for entrepreneurs and an understanding of the inevitable sacrifices and challenges associated with entrepreneurship.
 It makes a big difference to be able to tell an entrepreneur, `I know what you’re going through’.”

 Rick joined USVP in 2004 and is a General Partner in the firm.
 At USVP, Rick focuses on software (enterprise SaaS and security) and consumer services (mobile and e-commerce).
 In software, Rick currently serves on the Board of Directors at Act-On Software, Skytree, ThreatMetrix, and Wayin.
-In consumer services, Rick currently serves on the Board of Directors at EasilyDo, Hooked Media Group, HotelTonight, ScoreBig, and Trunk Club.
-Rick previously managed numerous USVP investments that have seen successful exits, including Intermolecular (IMI), Instantis (acquired by Oracle), myYearbook (NYSE:MEET), Victrio (acquired by Verint), and Yammer (acquired by Microsoft).
+In consumer services, Rick currently serves on the Board of Directors at EasilyDo, HotelTonight, ScoreBig, and Trunk Club.
+Rick previously managed numerous USVP investments that have seen successful exits, including Intermolecular (NASDAQ:IMI), Instantis (acquired by Oracle), myYearbook (NYSE:MEET), Victrio (acquired by Verint), and Yammer (acquired by Microsoft).
 He also was instrumental in USVP’s investment in Trusteer (acquired by IBM).

 Rick is involved actively with the San Francisco nonprofit Real Options for City Kids (www.rocksf.org), which provides services such as after-school tutoring and sports clinics to underprivileged children in San Francisco's Visitation Valley neighborhood.
 Rick, his wife (a successful entrepreneur), and their two daughters live on the San Francisco peninsula.